marko-js/marko/packages/marko/docs/server-side-rendering.md

 }
 ```

-> NOTE: Marko does allow cycles in serialized objects and Duplicate objects will only be serialized once
+> NOTE: Marko allows cycles in serialized objects.
+Duplicated objects will only be serialized once.

-# Caveats

-There are some caveats associated with rendering a page on the server:
+## Serialization caveats

-- The UI component data for top-level UI components must be serializable:
+- Component data for top-level UI components must be serializable.
-  - Only simple objects, numbers, strings, booleans, arrays and `Date` objects are serializable
+  - Only simple objects, numbers, strings, booleans, arrays, and `Date` objects are serializable.
-  - Functions are not serializable
+  - Functions, Symbols, and objects with metaprogramming (like getters/setters) are not serializable.
-- Care should be taken to avoid having Marko serialize too much data
+- Avoid having Marko serialize too much data.
-- None of the data in `out.global` is serialized by default, but this can be changed as shown below
+- The data in `out.global` is not serialized by default, but this can be changed…

-## Serializing globals
+### Serializing globals

-If there are specific properties on the `out.global` object that need to be serialized then they must be whitelisted when the top-level page is rendered on the server.
-For example, to have the `out.global.apiKey` and the `out.global.locale` properties serialized you would do the following:
+If there are properties on the `out.global` object that must be serialized, you need to explicitly allow them when rendering the top-level template on the server.
+For example, to serialize `out.global.apiKey` and `out.global.locale` properties, you would do the following:

 ```js
 template.render(